padloc/site/Padloc/content/help/manual/create_account/index.md

 weight: 2
 icon: user-plus
 anchors:
-    - hash: step-1-enter-your-name-and-email-address
+  hash: Step-1-enter-your-email-address
-      title: Enter Your Name And Email
+  title: Enter Your email address

-    - hash: step-2-confirm-your-email-address
+  hash: Step-2-email-authentication
-      title: Confirm Your Email Address
+  title: Email Authentication

-    - hash: step-3-choose-your-master-password
+  hash: Step-3-create-your-master-password
   title: Choose Your Master Password
 ---

-Creating a Padloc account is simple and takes only a few moments.
-To get started, you can either open the Padloc web app by going to https://web.padloc.app or by downloading and installing the app.
-The first thing you'll see is a login screen.
-Since you don't have an account yet, you can't login at this point.
-Instead, click on **Sign Up Now**.
+Creating a Padloc account is as easy as 1-2-3.

+To get started please download and install the [app](https://padloc.app/downloads/) or visit the [signup page](https://web.padloc.app/signup).

-## Step 1: Enter your name and email address
+## Step 1: Enter Your email address

-First, you'll be asked for an **email address** and your **name**.
+First, you'll be asked to enter your **email address**.

-{{< figure caption="Start by entering your email address and name." >}}
-{{< img src="signup_start.png" >}}
-{{< /figure >}}
+{{< figure caption="Start by entering your email address." >}} {{< img src="signup_email.png" >}} {{< /figure >}}

 Your **email address** is used as a username for logging into your account, as well as as the standard delivery method for 2-factor authentication.
-We'll also use this address to send you important updates about your account, organizations you are a member of and various other things.
+We'll also use this address to send you important updates about your account, organizations you are a member of, and various other things.
 For more information about how we handle your email and other personal information, please refer to our [privacy policy](/privacy).

-You may also enter a **display name** that will tell us how you'd like to be referred to.
-This is especially useful in case you join any organizations (like your shared Family account or Company) as it will make it easier for others to identify you.
-This doesn't have to be your full or even your real name and can be changed at any time later on.
-It is also completely optional so you can just leave this empty for now if you want.

 ## Step 2: Confirm your email address